Joy-Anna Duggar Admits That Her Courtship Is Being Controlled By Her Father

 Joy-Anna Duggar, 19, recently shared a few details about her courtship with Austin Forsyth, 23.
 Joy-Anna told People that she and her beau don’t go on typical dates.
 Instead of checking out a movie together and grabbing a bite to eat, they grab guns and go looking for living targets to shoot.
 Sometimes the couple also provides free labor for Joy-Anna’s father.
 Jim Bob Duggar owns a real estate business, and he chaperones Joy-Anna and Austin while they help him renovate run-down properties that he has purchased.

 “We’ve gotten to experience so much already in our relationship,” Joy-Anna revealed.
-“Lots of church ministries, road trips, hiking, hunting and remodeling houses together.”
+“Lots of church ministries, road trips, hiking, hunting, and remodeling houses together.”

 Joy-Anna Duggar and Austin Forsyth began courting in November, and fans of the Duggar family expect them to make an engagement announcement soon.
 This is because Duggar daughters and their beaus never court for long periods of time before getting engaged.
 As previously reported by the Inquisitr, Jinger Duggar and Jeremy Vuolo announced their engagement just one month after they revealed that they had entered into a courtship.